guzzle/guzzle/docs/http-messages.rst

         ]
     ]);

-Consult the HTTP adapters and event listeners you are using to see if they allow customization through request configuration options.
+Consult the HTTP handlers and event listeners you are using to see if they allow customization through request configuration options.

 Event Emitter